lorenzoscottb/DReAMy/README.md

   {'label': 'AP', 'score': 0.006692806258797646}],
   ...
 ```
-Please refer to the tutorial(s) for more infomation and detials.
+Please refer to the tutorial(s) for more information and details.

 # In-Progress Development
 ## Audio-to-Text pipeline